JosephMcGrath/josephmcgrath.github.io/markdown/Geology and Geomorphometry.md

 ## The Theory

-The core bit of theory here is that the different type of rock will erode in a different (and ideally charictaristic) way.
+The core bit of theory here is that the different type of rock will erode in a different (and ideally characteristic) way.
 The problem comes with the fact that there's a *whole* range of factors that play into erosion and interfere with getting a clear signal.

 ### Rock Type